cobbdb/request-control/readme.md

 and enforce a speed limit on http requests per second.

 ***Will this interfere with other site content?***
 Definitely not.
-There is a (configurable) grace period of 100 requests before the throttle will kick in, meaning your standard site content will be unaffected.
+Throttling does not engage for the top window context by default - this means only your site's iframes will be affected.
+There is also a (configurable) grace period of 100 requests before the throttle will kick in, meaning your standard site content will be unaffected.

 ***Won't this interfere with revenue from video remnants?***
 Nope!
 Since this is only a throttle, video metrics will still be reported from video ads - just at a more sane rate.
 Once the throttle kicks in, only 1 out of every N (configurable) requests per second will be made.